nhsuk/nhsuk-prototype-kit/CONTRIBUTING.md

 # Contribution guidelines

-Thank you for your interest in contributing to NHS.UK prototype kit, we really appreciate it.
+Thank you for your interest in contributing to NHS prototype kit, we really appreciate it.
 There are a number of ways that you can contribute – reporting bugs, fixing bugs, suggesting new features or writing documentation.

 ## Contributing